jamesrobertsjr/Hardware-101/README.md

 The `loop()` function is an infinite loop that will continually execute commands.
 This looping mechanism allows us to continually check for input, process, data, and control the output of the computer.

-The program will start when the Arduino receives power, and will restart when you press the Reset button.
+The program will start when the Arduino receives power, and will restart when you press the `Reset` button on the device.

-Before we can upload a program to the Arduino, you will need to confirm that the correct device is configured in the IDE.
+Before we can upload a program to the Arduino, you will need to confirm that your Arduino is connected and that the correct device is configured in your IDE.

 - Go to `Tools` > `Board` in the menu and confirm that `Arduino Uno` is selected.
 - Go to `Tools` > `Port` and select: